-Whether you want to learn Tai Chi or want coaching services, you are making an investment in you and your personal development.
+Whether you want to learn Tai Chi or want coaching services, you are making an investment in your personal development.

-They should also have plenty of questions for their teacher.
 I hope to inspire my people to think about our conversations and engage or play with the ideas we discuss.